thewca/wca-regulations/wca-guidelines-2012.md

 ## Article 10: Solved State

 - 10f) [EXPLANATION] The misalignment limits are selected so that they provide a natural cutoff between one state of a puzzle (without penalty) and a state one move away.
-- 10f) [EXAMPLE] Examples of judging misalignments:

-Solved = no penalty
-Misalignment <= 45 degrees: Solved, with penalty
-Only 2 adjacent parts misaligned > 45 degrees: Not solved 2 misalignments > 45 degrees

-Solved, with penalty
-1 misalignment > 45 degrees: Solved = no penalty
-All misalignments <= 45 degrees: Solved = no penalty
-Misalignment <= 45 degrees

-Not solved
-2 misalignments > 45 degrees: Solved = no penalty
-All misalignments <= 45 degrees: Solved, with penalty 1 misalignment > 45 degrees

 ## Article 11: Incidents

 - 11e) [CLARIFICATION] Since an appeal is not guaranteed to be successful, the competitor may choose to keep the timer running while appealing it, and resume the attempt when appropriate.
 - 11e1) [REMINDER] The extra attempt must be scrambled using an unmodified scramble sequence generated by an official scrambler (see Regulation 4f, Guideline 4f).
-- 11f) [EXPLANATION] [NOTE: We need the Board to give us a good justification for the video evidence Regulation.]
+- 11f) [EXPLANATION] [NOTE: The WCA Board needs to provide a good justification for the video evidence regulation.]

 ## Article A: Speed Solving